Get the most out of your Battle Proms experience by reading our Frequently Asked Questions!

 Q. Is there a dress code?

 A. There is no prescribed dress code.
 Most people choose to dress in practical clothing but some take the opportunity to go a bit more glamorous!
+Most of all, come prepared for the unpredictable British weather!

 Q. Can I smoke at the concert?